The Graduate Programme is comprised of courses that are available to students at the Masters and PhD levels.

 - (A) Mathematical Methods - Dynamic Optimisation (odd years)

-- (A) Statistical Methods (even years)
+- (A) Statistical Methods (even years) - will be replaced

 - (A) Microeconomics - Theory for Individual Choice